CCurl/c3/README.md

 The main goals for this project are as follows:
 - To have an implementation that is minimal and "intuitively obvious upon casual inspection".
 - To be able to run on both Windows and Linux (and Macintosh).
-- To be deployable to as many different kinds of development boards as possible, via the Arduino IDE.
+- To be deployable development boards, via the Arduino IDE.

 Notes:
 - This is NOT an ANSI-standard Forth system.
 - This is a byte-coded implementation.
+- The Linux version is 64-bit but can also be 32-bit.
 - Not many primitives are built into the base executable.
 - The rest is built using those words (see core.f).
 - The VARIABLE space is separated from the CODE space.